llimllib/obsidian-archive/link blog/2024/11/Complex for Whom?.md

 > Accidental complexity is just [essential complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet) that shows its age

-I have a post-modern understanding of complexity: complexity is fundamentally tied to the observer; what is complex for one is no longer for another, or even for the same person six months later.
+I have a post-modern understanding of complexity: complexity is fundamentally tied to the observer; what is complex for one is not for another, or even for the same person six months later.

 Given that understanding, the line between accidental and essential complexity (which I acknowledge can be a useful one to draw) gets fuzzier and fuzzier the harder you look at it - it disappears on close inspection.